Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Discussion and Interpretation

 We calculated azimuthally averaged radial \trot{} profiles for CO, \ce{CH3OH}, and \ce{H2O} in 3I/ATLAS and compared them against predictions from the three-dimensional SUBLIME radiative transfer and excitation model for cometary atmospheres \citep{Cordiner2022}.
 Our methods for generating the SUBLIME models are detailed in Appendix~\ref{sec:sublime}.
 It is important to note that our spherically symmetric SUBLIME models do not attempt to reproduce the complex, anisotropic, and species-dependent outgassing geometry evident in Figure~\ref{fig:maps1} and are only intended to test whether the general trends observed in the coma of 3I/ATLAS can be reproduced with state-of-the-art radiative transfer models.
 Figure~\ref{fig:temps} shows a progression for each species that indeed qualitatively matches our observations.
 The CO model drops by only $\sim8$ K within 1750 km from the nucleus, yet remains $\sim2$ K warmer than the observations.
 In contrast, the \ce{H2O} model falls out of collisional equilibrium quickly and dramatically owing to its higher dipole moment and radiative cooling efficiency, whereas \ce{CH3OH} follows an intermediate trend in cooling.
 The observed \ce{CH3OH} \trot{} cools significantly more quickly than the models close to the nucleus.
 Similarly, the observed \ce{H2O} \trot{} profile is cooler than the model close to the nucleus, yet the model's steep initial cooling levels off at $\sim1000$ km from the nucleus whereas the observed profile continues to drop.
+The slower drop in the observed temperature compared to the model may be a signature of sublimative gas heating from icy grains in the coma, consistent with the results of \cite{Cordiner2026}.
 Additional cooling through mechanisms such as coma gas acceleration may explain these trends, but these effects are not considered in our models.
 These observational and model results in 3I/ATLAS for polar vs.\ apolar species as a function of increasing nucleocentric distance are consistent with predictions for comets in general \citep{Bodewits2024}.

 The rotational temperature distributions are remarkably similar to results found by JWST for comet C/2017 K2 (PanSTARRS), where the temperature distributions of \ce{H2O} and \ce{CH3OH} were closely matched, yet \ce{CH4} and (to a lesser extent) CO followed that of \ce{CO2}, despite \ce{CO} and \ce{CH4} having considerably different column density distributions from \ce{CO2} \citep{Woodward2025}.
 The trends in the overall magnitude of the CO, \ce{CO2}, and \ce{CH4} temperatures compared to \ce{H2O} and \ce{CH3OH} in 3I/ATLAS were also very similar to C/2017 K2, with the former apolar species being higher (and staying so) out to considerably larger nucleocentric distances than the latter polar species.
 This was explained in terms of the increased rotational cooling efficiency for polar \ce{H2O} and \ce{CH3OH} compared to apolar CO, \ce{CO2}, and \ce{CH4} \citep{Woodward2025}.
 It is interesting to note that observations of C/2017 K2 were conducted when \ce{H2O} was the dominant volatile, whereas our observations of 3I/ATLAS were of a CO-driven coma.